Home > Mentorship and Training > Project ECHO Virtual Tumor Board

 If you would like to get involved with Project ECHO as a facilitator, Faculty Consultant, or would be interested in giving a didactic lecture for a session, please email susan.ralph@igcs.org.

-IGCS Global Curriculum Training Sites
+IGCS Global Oncology Fellowship Program Training Sites

 • Chittaranjan National Cancer Institute & KolGo Trg Kolgata West Bengal, India